- Select toys and materials with safety in mind.

 - As toys are used, have wooden edges become rough or splintered?
 Have pieces of metal snagged or warped?
 Have any plastic or glass pieces splintered?
 If any of these answers are yes, the toy or object is unsafe and should be replaced or removed.

 - Are electrical cords in poor condition (fraying) or secured unsafely?
 Are some electronic objects in poor working order?
-If any of these answers are yes, these items are unsafe and should be appropriately repaired or removed.

 - Choose toys and materials with children’s safety in mind.